JoaoSetas/RestaurantChain-Laravel-Web-Service-Api/README.md

 # University project RestaurantChain Laravel Web Service Api

-This project was built for a course in the university to create a api for seeing, managing and make reservations on a restaurant chain
+This api was built for a group project in a university course to create a api for seeing, managing and make reservations on a restaurant chain

 ## Development server